 Several rare paediatric liver diseases can nowadays be successfully treated by liver transplantation with good long-term outcomes (Spada et al., 2009; Kosolo, 2013).
-One key component of a successful treatment is effective and safe immunosuppresion after transplantation.
-A number of immunosuppressant drugs with different mechanisms of action and associated adverse event profiles are available and are given either as monotherapy or in combination (for an overview see e.g. Table 1 in Kosolo (2013)).
+One key component of a successful treatment is effective and safe immunosuppression after transplantation.
+A number of immunosuppressant drugs with different mechanisms of action and associated adverse event profiles are available and are given either as monotherapy or in combination (for an overview, refer to e.g. Table 1 in Kosolo, 2013).
 Relatively new are the Interleukin-2 receptor antibodies (IL-2RA) Basiliximab and Daclizumab.
-Recently, Crins et al. (2014) conducted a systematic review of controlled, but not necessarily randomized studies of IL-2RA in paediatric liver transplantation.
-Primary outcomes were acute rejections, steroid-resistant rejections, graft-loss and death.
-For illustrative purposes we focus here on acute and steroid-resistant rejections.
-A total of six studies were included in a meta-analysis assessing the risk of acute rejections on treatments with IL-2RA in comparison with control, whereas only three of these six studies reported data on steroid-resistant rejections.
+Recently, Crins et al. (2014) conducted a systematic review of controlled but not necessarily randomized studies of IL-2RA in paediatric liver transplantation.
+Primary outcomes were acute rejections (ARs), steroid-resistant rejections (SRRs), graft-loss and death.
+For illustrative purposes, we focus here on ARs and SRRs.
+A total of six studies (Heffron et al., 2003; Gibelli et al., 2004; Schuller et al., 2005; Ganschow et al., 2005; Spada et al., 2006; Gras et al., 2008) were included in a meta-analysis assessing the risk of acute rejections on treatments with IL-2RA in comparison with control, whereas only three of these six studies reported data on steroid-resistant rejections.

-Crins et al. used the DerSimonian-Laird method and the restricted maximum-likelihood (REML) approach to estimate the between-study variance.
-Although they reported treatment effects in terms of relative risks we use here the odds ratio as it is the more commonly used measure.
-Figure 1 gives the numbers of patients and events by treatment group, and depicts the odds ratios comparing IL-2RA treament with control in forest plots.
-The 95% confidence intervals of the odds ratios were computed using normal approximation on the log-scale (zero cell entries here were treated by adding $\frac{1}{2}$ to each cell of the corresponding contingency table).
+Crins et al. used the DerSimonian-Laird (DerSimonian and Laird, 1986) method and the restricted maximum-likelihood (REML) approach to estimate the between-study variance.
+Although they reported treatment effects in terms of relative risks, we use here the odds ratio, as it is the more commonly used measure.
+Figure 1 gives the numbers of patients and events by treatment group and depicts the odds ratios comparing IL-2RA treatment with control in forest plots.
+The 95% confidence intervals (CIs) of the odds ratios were computed using normal approximation on the log-scale (zero cell entries here were treated by adding $\frac{1}{2}$ to each cell of the corresponding contingency table).